 - Visitors are required to use the hand-sanitizer upon entering the Interpretive Center (each time)

 - Visitors must physically distance from other visitor groups while on-site

 - Adherence to all directional and instructional signage

 - Only touching retail merchandise if there is an intent to purchase

 - As usual, avoid touching historic objects and other collection items

 How will we communicate these expectations to our visitors?

-This information will be clearly communicated during the online (and phone) registration process, online here in our blog, and via signage throughout the Museum.
+This information will be clearly communicated during the online (and phone) registration process including confirmation materials, online here in our blog, and via signage upon arriving at and throughout the Museum.